WebDevBootcamp/course-content/module3/creating_objects_and_modules.md

 ### Function call/apply

-Functions can also be invoked to provide an explcit value for the `this` reference.
+Functions can also be invoked to provide an explicit value for the `this` reference.
 This is particularly useful when binding event callbacks as we'll see later.

 Two variants are available, the difference being how arguments are passed to the function:

+* `method.call(thisReference, argument1, argument2, ...)`
 * `method.apply(thisReference, arrayOfArguments)`
-* `method.call(thisReference, argument1, argument2, ...)`

 These methods are typically used within anonymous functions to bind a callback to the current object: